-Dolby Atmos sound is what you want in one box.
+You need Dolby Atmos sound in a single box.

 How many watts is the Vizio Elevate soundbar?

-The total output of the soundbar system is 340 watts and can produce 107 dB power at frequencies between 30Hz and 20kHz.
-The Vizio Elevate system is ideal if you are looking for a loud, clear sound that can be heard throughout your home theater.
+The soundbar system has a total wattage output of 340 watts and can produce up to 107 dB of power between 30Hz and 20kHz.
+Overall, if you want a large sound that can be heard across your home, the Vizio Elevate is yours.